curtispuetz/pypp-cli/work.md

 - multiprocessing library

 #### TODO list
-- strategy for pure-libraries
+- strategy for pure-libraries.
+C
-- strategy for testing bridge- and pure- libraries
+- strategy for testing bridge- and pure- libraries.
+AAGP
+  - Solution: just build them and install them to your project for testing for now.
 - implement opengl bridge-library